 Welcome to the Recreation Programs and Activities page.
 The City of Helena offers families and individuals a wide variety of choices for fun!
 In the summer we play in the parks, swim under the sun, put golf balls down greens and volley on the tennis courts.
 In the winter we go ice skating, catch a show at the Civic Center, and cross-country ski at the golf course.
 Please take some time to read the links below for more details; you’re bound to find something interesting to do.
-Explore our guide for even more seasonal fun!

 Free Youth Archery